Negotiating Business School Scholarships – It Doesn’t Hurt to Ask

 Come from a Place of Authenticity

-Given that it doesn’t hurt to ask (you’ve been accepted already, after all), you can bet that schools receive quite a few requests for additional scholarship money.
+Since you are already accepted, requesting additional funds carries little risk.
+However, schools receive numerous requests; yours must be highly targeted.
 If you’re lucky enough to have been accepted to multiple programs, the goal is not to throw requests at the wall to see what sticks, so to speak.

 Your approach should be targeted and specific.
-If you can’t honestly say (not that you will be this explicit in your request, but as a thought exercise) that if School A offered you $X you would attend, think long and hard about whether it makes sense to ask.
+Perform a thought exercise: if School A meets your target number, would you commit?
+If the answer is no, a request lacks sincerity and should be avoided.
 Schools can usually see through requests that aren’t sincere, making them a waste of your time as well as theirs.

 Adhere to Their Process